hermeznetwork/docs/docs/developers/protocol/hermez-protocol/contracts/contracts.md

   - Set a new state and exit root
   - Delete the current frozen queue and freeze the next one

 In order to force the coordinator to forge the L1 transactions, but also allow him to parallelize his proof computation, the contract establishes a deadline for the L1-L2-batches.
-Every L1-L2-batches reset the deadline, so, as shown in the diagram, the coordinator is free to choose to forge L2-batches or L1-L2-batches until the deadline, when only L1-L2-batches are accepted.
+All L1-L2-batches reset the deadline, so, as shown in the diagram, the coordinator is free to choose to forge L2-batches or L1-L2-batches until the deadline, when only L1-L2-batches are accepted.

 ![](forgeL1L2.png)

-#### L1 coordinator transactions
+#### L1 Coordinator Transactions

 In the global spec all of the [L1 coordinator transactions](developers/protocol/hermez-protocol/protocol?id=l1-coordinator)  are specified